|Suitable for:||Experienced walkers, due to length.|

 Full details of this walk are described in The Gower Society’s leaflet, Gower Way: Gowerton to Penlle’r Castell.

-The above information is an extract from: Gower Way: Gowerton to Penlle’r Castell by The Gower Society, available from Swansea Tourist Information Centre.
+The above information is an extract from: Gower Way: Gowerton to Penlle’r Castell by The Gower Society.

 Swansea Council Countryside Access team